zoohuyvn/trainingCenterManagement/README.md

 # Training Center Management
-Final project in Java for managing student profiles and scores in a training center.
+Final project with Java for managing student profiles and scores in a training center.
 It's my first project at VKU.

 ## 📍 Features
 - Basic CRUD